Vegan food blogger and recipe developer Elizabeth Emery guides us through her top tips for eating more whole foods this Veganuary and beyond.

 3. Garnish away It may sound silly, but making your food pretty is a sure-fire way to make it more appealing.
 And conveniently, many foods that are often used as garnishes also happen to be really nutritious!
 For example, sprinkling your pasta with parsley will give you a dose of iron, and adding alfalfa sprouts to your sandwiches will provide an extra boost of vitamins and minerals (sprouts are mini nutritional powerhouses!).

-5. Snack love Shop-bought treats are never more tempting than at this cold, grey time of year, but it’s amazing how quickly you can make your own delicious snacks, and how much better they are for you than almost anything you can buy!
+5. Snack love Shop-bought treats can be tempting but it’s amazing how quickly you can make your own delicious snacks, and how much better they are for you than almost anything you can buy!
 Energy balls are a tasty way of getting more whole foods into your diet, and are so simple to make.
 Try blending the following in a food processor: 1 cup oats or almonds, 10 dates, 3 tbsp coconut oil and 3 tbsp cacao powder.
 Roll into balls and store in the fridge until ready to eat.

 6. Grainy days A really easy trick to include more whole foods in your diet is to try subbing in whole grains and pastas where you’d usually eat white, refined versions once or twice a week.
 Try swapping out white rice for brown rice, or another whole grain like quinoa or millet.
 Similarly, instead of white pasta try brown, or a pasta made from millet or quinoa.
 For noodles, try using those made from buckwheat or brown rice.